-PJM used a more conservative approach to modeling the transmission capability for the 14/15 through 16/17 planning periods compared to the 13/14 planning period.
+PJM used a more conservative approach to modeling the transmission capability for the 2014/2015 through 2016/2017 planning periods compared to the 2013/2014 planning period.
 PJM simply used higher outage levels and included additional constraints, both of which reduced system capability in the FTR auction model.
 The result was a significant reduction in Stage 1B and Stage 2 ARR allocations, and a corresponding reduction in the available quantity of FTRs, an increase in FTR prices and an increase in ARR target allocations.
 The market response to the reduced supply of FTRs was increased bid prices, increased clearing prices and reduced clearing quantities.
+For the 2017/2018 planning period PJM assigned all balancing congestion and M2M payments to load and exports.
+As a result, PJM also reversed course and increased the availability of Stage 1B and Stage 2 FTRs.
+The market response to the increased supply of FTRs was lower bid prices and clearing prices.

-Clearing prices fell and cleared quantities increased from the 10/11 planning period through the 13/14 planning period.
+Clearing prices fell and cleared quantities increased from the 2010/2011 planning period through the 2013/2014 planning period.
 The market response to lower revenue adequacy was to reduce bid prices and to increase bid volumes and offer volumes.
-In the 14/15 and 15/16 planning periods, due to reduced ARR allocations, FTR volume decreased relative to the 13/14 planning period.
+In the 2014/2015, 2015/2016 and 2016/2017 planning periods, due to reduced ARR allocations, FTR volume decreased relative to the 2013/2014 planning period.
 The reduction in ARR allocations and resulting FTR volume caused, by definition, an improvement in revenue adequacy, and also resulted in an increase in the prices of FTRs.
 Increased FTR prices resulted in increased ARR target allocations, because ARR target allocations are based on the Annual FTR Auction nodal prices.